majeedraza1/carousel-slider/readme.txt

 **If you like this plugin, please give us [5 star](https://wordpress.org/support/plugin/carousel-slider/reviews/?rate=5#new-post) to encourage for future improvement.**

-> What's new in version 1.8.0?
+> What's new in version 1.8?

-> **Hero Banner Slider(beta)** with background image, title, description, call to action buttons and more
+> **Hero Banner Slider** with background image, title, description, call to action buttons and more
 > More control over Arrow Navigation
 > More control over Bullet/Dot Navigation
 > Alpha color picker for choosing color